Skip to content

 No. Markup expresses profit as a percentage of cost.
 Margin expresses the same profit as a percentage of selling price.
 For a positive profit, markup is always a larger number than margin.
 A 50% markup is a 33.3% margin.

-What markup percentage should I use?
+What markup percentage ranges are typical?

-Does markup cover all my costs?
+Does markup cover all costs?

 How do discounts affect markup?